abandoned-journal/site/example/_posts/2025-6-14-bee-fanfic.md

 On the other side was the floating object that was previously obscured.
 An octagon, then a decagon, followed by a pyramid.
 The shape was changing rapidly, never ceasing in its quest to mimic all possible geometric forms.
 It vibrated slightly, particles crumbling off then falling back into line whenever a new shape was formed.
-It looked almost identical to Dagataar’s picture on the public org chart.
+It looked almost identical to Dagataarâ€™s picture on the public org chart.
 On closer inspection, the mass was not solid at all, but a swarm.
 Hundreds, perhaps even thousands of tiny mechanical insects all circling in hypnotic patterns, following a rhythm not audible to anyone else.
 A more discerning eye would